 Chile Marinated Pork Oaxaca Style

 We enjoyed making this recipe quite a bit.
 It is inspired by the Oaxaca region of Mexico, which is named after its capital city.
-The word Oaxaca comes from the Nahuatl word “huaxyacac,” a word which is from a reference to a tree named “guaje” that is found in the capital.
-This region is known for its spicy food, just like many of the other cuisines that come out of Mexico.
+The word Oaxaca comes from the Nahuatl word “huaxyacac,” a word that is derived from a reference to a tree named “guaje” that is found in the capital.
+This mountainous, remote region of Mexico is known not just for its spicy food, but for food that displays a significant amount of indigenous influence.
+If you want to see modern versions of what the Aztecs ate, go to Oaxaca.

 The pork must be butterflied to cook correctly for this recipe.
 This is an easy process.
-First, you put your pork loin on a clean cutting board with an end facing you.
-Slice the loin parallel to the cutting board, almost all the way through until you have about an inch left uncut.
-Open up the piece of meat, cover it in plastic wrap, and then pound it with a cleaver or a rolling pin until it is flat, and approximately rectangle shaped.
+First, put your pork loin on a clean cutting board with an end facing you.
+Slice the loin lengthwise, all the way down the middle of the loin, running parallel to the cutting board.
+You'll cut almost all the way through, until you have about an inch left uncut.
+Open up the piece of meat like it's a book, cover it in plastic wrap, and then pound it with a mallet or a rolling pin until it is flat and forms a rough rectangle.
 The meat should be uniformly one inch thick.

 This recipe makes a mess on the grill, but it is absolutely worth it.
-We served this with a homemade pico de gallo.
-Both the meat and the pico de gallo were well-received by the taste testing crowd.
+We served this with pico de gallo to give it freshness and acidity.
+The combination of tender meat and spicy pico de gallo wrapped in comforting corn tortillas were a hit with the Spices, Inc. taste testers.

 - Remove stems and seeds from chiles.
 Place chiles in a bowl and add boiling water enough to cover chiles then cover with plastic wrap.
 Let soak for 20 minutes.